Anne Green Prize

 Previous Winners

-For contributions to our understanding of the origin of turbulence in the interstellar medium of galaxies, and its relationship to star formation and mass transport.
+- For contributions to the understanding of the origin of turbulence in the interstellar medium of galaxies, and its relationship to star formation and mass transport.

-For her unique contributions to the studies of cold gas in galaxies, and her leadership of state-of-the-art projects in the field of gas in galaxies and its connection with star formation
+- For unique contributions to the studies of cold gas in galaxies, and her leadership of state-of-the-art projects in the field of gas in galaxies and its connection with star formation